Blueshoe/website/content/blog/virtualized-kubernetes-comparing-vcluster-getdeck.md

 What is virtualized Kubernetes?
 :::
 :::globalParagraph
-At its core, the idea is simple: running a logical or "virtual" [Kubernetes](https://kubernetes.io/de/docs/concepts/overview/what-is-kubernetes/){.bs-link-blue} cluster within a physical or "host" Kubernetes cluster.
+At its core, the idea is simple: running a logical or "virtual" <a href="https://kubernetes.io/de/docs/concepts/overview/what-is-kubernetes/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Kubernetes</a> cluster within a physical or "host" Kubernetes cluster.
 This concept brings a new layer of flexibility, allowing developers to spin up isolated environments quickly without the overhead of managing multiple physical clusters.
 With this, developers can replicate production environments, experiment safely, and optimize applications for the Kubernetes ecosystem.
 :::
 :::globalParagraph
 There are two major benefits with this approach.
 First, you get the possibility to run ephemeral Kubernetes clusters, i.e. K8s clusters with a short lifespan, that you can create and delete much quicker than spinning up regular clusters.
 And second, the resources of the shared host cluster are much more efficiently used when running for example 5 virtual clusters, than running 5 regular K8s clusters.